API Reference

 • stateUpperBound (float) – Upper bound for the state estimate.

-class consenrich.core.outputParams(convertToBigWig, roundDigits, writeUncertainty, writeMWSR, writeJackknifeSE, applyJackknife)[source]
+class consenrich.core.outputParams(convertToBigWig, roundDigits, writeUncertainty, writeJackknifeSE, applyJackknife)[source]

 Parameters related to output files.